Skip to main content

 3. The Caravan MTPLM

-MAM / GVW Maximum Authorised Mass: The maximum the vehicle can weigh on its own.
+MAM / GVW Maximum Authorised Mass: The weight of a vehicle including the maximum safe load.

-• Passenger Weight: If your family is not in the vehicle during the weigh-in, remember to add their weights (approximately 75kg per adult) to your final total.
+• Account for Passengers: If your family isn't in the car during the weigh-in, add their weights to the final total.
+The DVSA notes that MAM includes all passengers.

 Frequently Asked Questions